-The Amur and Persian leopards subspecies described in this and next article, are at the same time among the last populations left in Asia.
-Their fate, similarly to that of white and black rhinoceroses, is uncertain, one could say – sad.
+The subspecies of Amur and Persian leopards described in this and the next article are among the last remaining populations in Asia.
+Their fate, like that of the white and black rhinoceroses, is uncertain, one might say – sad.

 - Class: Mammalia